 The European Commission maintains this website to enhance public access to information about its initiatives and European Union policies in general.
 Our goal is to keep this information timely and accurate.
 If errors are brought to our attention, we will try to correct them.
 However the Commission accepts no responsibility or liability whatsoever with regard to the information on this site.

 This information is:

-It is our goal to minimize disruption caused by technical errors.
-However some data or information on our site may have been created or structured in files or formats that are not error-free and we cannot guarantee that our service will not be interrupted or otherwise affected by such problems.
+It is our goal to minimise disruption caused by technical errors.
+However some data or information on our site may have been created or structured in files or formats that are not error-free, and we cannot guarantee that our service will not be interrupted or otherwise affected by such problems.
 The Commission accepts no responsibility with regard to such problems incurred as a result of using this site or any linked external sites.

 This disclaimer is not intended to limit the liability of the Commission in contravention of any requirements laid down in applicable national law nor to exclude its liability for matters which may not be excluded under that law.

-© European Union, 1995-2017
+© European Union, 1995-2019

 Reproduction is authorised, provided the source is acknowledged, save where otherwise stated.